The Marvelous Land Of Oz

 260

-Griffin, his
+Griffin,

-wooden legs moving so fast that they twinkled like the rays of
+his wooden legs moving so fast that they twinkled like the rays of

-a star.
+a

+star.
 Before our friends could recover from their surprise both the

-Griffin and
+Griffin

-the Saw-Horse had dashed out of sight.
+and the Saw-Horse had dashed out of sight.

 "Come!
-Let

-us follow!" cried the Scarecrow.
+Let us follow!" cried the Scarecrow.

-the place where the Gump was lying and quickly tumbled aboard.
+ran to the place where the Gump was lying and quickly tumbled aboard.

 "Fly!"